Since 2001, well over one thousand Harvard Extension admitted degree candidate students have participated in the Faculty Aide program.

 1 Jobs sent via email

-In the fall (September) and spring semesters (February), a small number of faculty aide jobs will be sent to currently registered, eligible admitted degree candidate or Premedical program students via email.
+In the fall (late September) and spring semesters (late February), a small number of faculty aide jobs will be sent to currently registered, eligible admitted degree candidate or Premedical program students via email.

 To be eligible to participate, you must live in the United States, be allowed to work in the United States (and for Harvard), and, if an ALB candidate, have a 3.0 or higher cumulative GPA or, if an ALM candidate or Premedical program student, have a 3.33 or higher cumulative GPA.